 *Appleby, J., & Federico, C. M. (Forthcoming).
-The racialization of electoral fairness.
+The racialization of electoral fairness in the 2008 and 2012 United States presidential election.
 Group Processes & Intergroup Relations.

 Borgida, E. (in press).
 Reflections of a Schachter grandson working under the voodoo spell of Lewinian action research.
 Journal of Social Issues.